Praqma/GodotDevOps/docs/BlogPost.md

   Once this commit is merged into our main branch, GitHub will automatically close the issue and move it to *Done*.
 - **Fixes #12 > Added a new level**
   This behaves the same as the one above, but the extra text gets used in our [automated release notes](#automating-release-notes).
-  Note that this is a purely custom script and not something that comes out of the box.
+  Note that this is custom behaviour and not something that comes out of the box.

 Doing this makes every change in our repository link back to the issue that spawned it.
 It's great for traceability and finding out why specific changes were made.
 It also helped us stay disciplined and keep to our tasks.

-**References:**
+**Resources:**

 - [GitHub guides - Mastering Issues](https://guides.github.com/features/issues/#notifications)